promet/promet.github.com/source/_posts/2009-10-12-how-are-servers-like-kitchens.markdown

 - Installation
 ---

-So a sys admin, an architect and a project manager walk into a bar... so I wish this was a beginning of a good joke, but essentially that was the story last weekend [Buy Cipro](http://antibiotics-shop.com/item.php?id=252)  and I want to share the delicous morsel of wisdom I have learned from the architect.
+So a sys admin, an architect and a project manager walk into a bar... so I wish this was a beginning of a good joke, but essentially that was the story last weekend and I want to share the delicous morsel of wisdom I have learned from the architect.

 The project manager was asking the system admin to explain what is more important and what brings more performance improvement - server memory or faster CPU.
 The system admin was doing a great job providing a technical explanation when unexpectedly the architect stepped in and provided a beatiful explanation.